junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The red and skeleton or skull is a warning sign, just as he concluded.
 The combination of purple and that certain dark yellow means "drop everything and run."
 That greenish blue means safe, and the symbols with that color points to a location and a time.
 For a next meeting, undoubtedly.

-"It's too careless to drop this, Anakin," Obiwan murmurs to the booklet, wondering if it's because this time he's already too close to catching him, and the boy was running in a fluster escape.
+"It's too careless to drop this, Anakin," Obi-Wan murmurs to the booklet, wondering if it's because this time he's already too close to catching him, and the boy was running in a fluster escape.

 He takes the booklet with him and starts looking for their next assembly plan.